cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

     SELECT
         author, title,
         CASE genre
+            WHEN 'fantasy' THEN 'speculative fiction'
+            WHEN 'science fiction' THEN 'speculative fiction'
-            WHEN 'autobiography' THEN 'non-fiction'
+            WHEN 'poetry' THEN 'poetry'
             WHEN 'history' THEN 'non-fiction'
-            WHEN 'philosophy' THEN 'non-fiction'
-            ELSE 'fiction'
+            ELSE 'general fiction'
         END
         AS category
     FROM books;